lsst-sqre/sqr-064/index.rst

 The targets are one of:

+#. clean -- remove the generated ``Dockerfile``.
+Not terribly useful on
+   its own, but a good first step before running the next target (because the template rarely changes, ``make`` cannot tell on its own that the ``Dockerfile`` needs rebuilding when the arguments change).

 #. dockerfile -- just generate the Dockerfile from the template and the
    arguments.
 Do not build or push.